szczurek-lab/jointformer/README.md

 # Jointformer

+This is the official repository for the Jointformer model.

+Jointformer is a transformer-based generative model that can be jointly trained on generation and prediction tasks.

-## Setup
+## Getting Started

+### Installation
-To create an environment that satisfies all the necessary requirements use
+To create an environment that satisfies the necessary requirements run
 ```
  conda env create -f env.yml
 ```
-and install Hybrid Transformer, from the project directory, with
+Next, install Jointformer from the project directory with
 ```
 conda activate hybrid-transformer
 pip install -e .
 ```

-Optionally, for a faster build, use [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) or enable [conda-libmamba-solver](https://www.anaconda.com/blog/conda-is-fast-now) with
+Optionally, for a faster build use [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) or enable [conda-libmamba-solver](https://www.anaconda.com/blog/conda-is-fast-now) with
 ```
 conda update -n base conda